 Finally, after some Googling, I discovered that all I had to do was push on one corner of the gas tank lid, and it popped open.
 Duh.
 Is this typically how gas tanks open these days?
 Some of us aren’t used to driving brand new Chevys, so that detail may be worth including in the manual!

+Aside from the issue with not knowing how to open the gas tank on the Chevrolet Trax, I enjoyed the vehicle a lot.
 The Trax is marketed as a city-smart small SUV, and I found it to be a perfect vehicle for navigating Chicago’s busy streets.
 Hopefully this will not be my last experience behind the wheel of a Trax.